 In “normal” times, face-to-face communication between managers and their teams is crucial, leading to improved performance and morale.
 After all, when you are in the office together, it’s much easier to take a moment to recognize the contribution of individuals in real time, showing them that they matter and that you care.
-But right now, when so many of us are working from home and have had our “normal” practices disrupted, these critical connections are far more challenging.
+But right now, when so many of us continue to work from home or in hybrid arrangements, these critical connections are far more challenging.
 Instead, we find ourselves greeting each other with instant messages, rather than saying “hello” in person.
-And with video calls and other forms of digital communication, it’s possible to miss nuances and mininterpet each other.
+And with video calls and other forms of digital communication, it’s possible to miss nuances and misinterpret each other.
 But it’s more vital than ever to stay in touch with everyone on your team consistently.

 Here are five ways you can communicate more effectively with your team: